Dick Wagner (activist): Death and legacy

-Rhodes-Conway later selected a portrait of Wagner as the 2022 Mayor’s Purchase Award.
-The portrait, painted by Rae Senarighi, aka Transpainter, was dedicated in a joint ceremony with the City of Madison and Dane County, and joins a portrait of Nathan Dane as the only other portrait of an individual outside of the chambers of the Madison Common Council and Dane County Board of Supervisors.
+Mayor Rhodes-Conway later selected a portrait of Wagner as the 2022 Mayor’s Purchase Award.
+Painted by Rae Senarighi a.k.a.
+Transpainter, the painting was dedicated in a joint ceremony with the City of Madison and Dane County, joining a painting of Nathan Dane as the only two portraits of individuals at the entrance to the chambers of the Madison Common Council and Dane County Board of Supervisors.

-After Wagner's passing, the University of Wisconsin Libraries established the R Richard Wagner Pride Archive fund.
-Wagner’s archives form a large part of the university’s collection of LGBTQ+ material from Madison and Dane County.
+To mark Wagner's passing, the University of Wisconsin Libraries established the R. Richard Wagner Pride Archive fund.
+His papers constitute a large part of the university’s collection of LGBTQ+ materials from Madison and Dane County.
+Wagner left a major bequest to the Wisconsin LGBTQ History Project.